stealthybox/capi-flux-demo/README.md

 provisions.

-This Secret shows up in the same namespace as our Kustomization (flux-system), because our Cluster is also there.
+This Secret shows up in the same namespace as our Kustomization (flux-system), because our Cluster is also declared there.

 ## Other notes

-If you make more commits and want to poke the reconciler, tun:
+If you make more commits and want to poke the reconciler, run:
 ```
 flux reconcile source git flux-system
 ```